dustinpfister/blog_posts/_posts/js-javascript-example-basic-game-egg-eater.md

 ## 1 - The game module

 Here I have the main game module that I can use to create the main game state object of the game, as well as update such an object.
 Speaking of which the first public method returned by the module is a create method that will be used in my main javaScrit file to create the main game object.
 This method takes a single object as an argument that is a way to set a whole bunch of properties for the state of a new game.
 So far the main options of interest have to do with setting the rate, and count of objects that will be spawned at the stat location.
+In this create method I am also creating a display object for the guy that eats eggs, and the pool of objects that will be eggs as well as the occasional bomb.

 ```js
 (function(api){